| Description | Level |

 | ![]() |

-129 | NepalReissued with updates to health information.
+129 | NepalReissued after periodic review with updates to risk indicators and "if you decide to travel" section.
 Exercise increased caution in Nepal due to the potential for isolated political violence.
 Country Summary: Political demonstrations intended to be peaceful can sometimes escalate into violence and may be met with force by Nepali authorities.
 Read the country information page for additional information on travel to Nepal.
 If you decide to travel to Nepal:

 | ![]() |